CharlesCNorton/AI-Bootstrap/Graph-waves/readme.md

 The Twitter data analysis revealed that nodes with strategic spectral positioning exert disproportionate influence on wave propagation compared to what simple degree centrality would suggest.
 Specifically, nodes aligned with the eigenvectors corresponding to low eigenvalues were more impactful in initiating waves that reached across the network, while nodes associated with higher eigenvalue modes, even if they had high degrees, tended to have their influence confined within specific communities.

 Mathematical Context:
-Mathematically, the influence of a node \( v \) in spreading waves depends on its contribution to the eigenvectors \( \phi_i \) associated with small \( \lambda_i \).
+Mathematically, the influence of a node *v* in spreading waves depends on its contribution to the eigenvectors *ϕᵢ* associated with small *λᵢ*.
 If a node has significant components in eigenvectors corresponding to lower eigenvalues, it participates in modes that affect the network globally.
 Conversely, a node contributing mainly to higher eigenvalue eigenvectors will influence localized, high-frequency modes, limiting its propagation reach.

 Example from Twitter Data:
 In our experiments, users with moderate degrees but strong spectral alignment with low-frequency eigenmodes facilitated more effective cross-community information transfer.
 This finding was particularly notable in users who acted as "bridges" between distinct clusters.
 On the other hand, some high-degree accounts, while active within their sub-communities, did not significantly impact network-wide propagation due to their spectral alignment with higher modes.